 That's when it pays to do a little research.
 It always makes sense to understand as much as you can about a home remodeling project, whether you plan to do it yourself or pay someone else to do the work.
 When searching for contractors, you need to be able to ask good questions and to recognize when the answers you're receiving don't add up.

 Lousy concrete slabs are all too common.
 Slabs that develop cracks are probably the biggest headache, and the folks who pour such slabs are prone to say things like "concrete is always going to crack."
 Don't believe it.
 Good concrete slabs in garages will hold up to all of the weight they need to bear, through hot and cold weather, and for many long years with little if any evidence of cracks.
-We have a garage slab like that.
-It was poured over 50 years ago, and it is as solid today as it was at the advent of the television age.
+People have garage slabs like that, as some that were poured more than 50 years ago are still as solid today as it was at the advent of the television age.

-If you haven't been quite as lucky, it's important to note that both small cracks and large cracks in concrete can be repaired.
+If you haven't been quite as lucky, it's important to note that both small and large cracks in concrete can be repaired.
 But if you want to know what differentiates good from not-so-good concrete slabs, here are some things you need to know.

 Old habits die hard.
 Building codes used to stipulate that the floor of an attached garage be four inches lower than the floor level of the house.
 The rationale for requiring this little step was that it would prevent spilled gasoline, gasoline vapors, and carbon monoxide from getting inside the house.
 Today's residential building code does not include this requirement (presumably, cars are less likely to leak these days), which means that an entire house (garage included) can be set on a concrete slab poured at one height.